gbowne1/ClassicOS/CONTRIBUTING.md

 - Give the PR a descriptive title.
 - Provide a clear and detailed description of your changes.
+- Do NOT screenshot code, rather copy and paste into code blocks in Markdown.
 - Reference related issues, if any.
 - Be prepared to respond to feedback and make necessary adjustments.